Oil guide

 • removes carbon deposits from intake valves and combustion chamber

-• increases the performance of engine
+• increases the octane number and performance of engine

 • reduces fuel consumption and lowers emissions